RamaLingeswaraRao950/Sweet-Sip/README.md

 # 🍵 Sweet-Sip 🫖

 Welcome to **Sweet Sip**, a chai-making GUI application built with **Python** and **Tkinter**!
-Design your perfect cup of chai by customizing cup size, sweetness level, milk content, and even rating your sip! ☕✨
+Design your perfect cup of chai by customizing cup size, sweetness level, milk content, even rating your sip! ☕✨

 ## 🚀 Features :--
 - 🧉 Choose your cup size